thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 The Basic Constraints extension MUST be set, MUST be marked critical, the cA flag MUST be set to true and the pathLenConstraint MUST be omitted.

-[Editor's Note: Should we soften the requirement to: "The pathLenConstraint field SHOULD NOT be present."]

 ## Subordinate CA Certificate

 This section outlines the requirements for subordinate CA certificates.